 - This guide.
 Your healthcare team will use this guide to teach you how to care for yourself after your surgery.

-- An iPod or other electronic device, if you choose.
-However, someone will need to hold these items for your when you go into surgery.
+- Your portable music player, if you choose.
+However, someone will need to hold it for you when you go into surgery.